ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 1. **Filtering**: we apply a *lens function* to highlight a specific aspect of interest in a high-dimensional dataset.
 What the lens function does is define a coordinate system to partition the data.
 2. **Covering**: after filtering, we obtain a *codomain*, which is the projected version of the high dimensional dataset via the lens function.
-This codomain is then partitioned into $$r$$
+This codomain is then partitioned into $$r$$ intervals, forming a grid of *hypercubes*.
+Here, $$r$$ is a hyperparameter where higher values reveal local structure.
+3. **Clustering**: now for each hypercube, Mapper identifies the subset in the original high-dimensional space and applies a clustering algorithm.
+This cluster then corresponds to a node in the Mapper graph.
+If a data point appears in several clusters, then the nodes in the Mapper graph are connected by an edge.
+This means that an edge reflects shared membership across clusters, allowing Mapper to summarize data as a graph.

 One thing I've learned is that the design space of Mapper is quite broad, from the choice of the lens function to the type of clustering algorithm.
-I haven't really looked into how to make principled choices for Mapper but I'll rely on some recommendations from [Rair et al. (2025)'s paper](https://aclanthology.org/2025.emnlp-main.426.pdf).
+I haven't really looked into how to make principled choices for Mapper but I'll rely on some recommendations from [Rair et al. (2025)'s paper](https://aclanthology.org/2025.emnlp-main.426.pdf) with some notes from [Madukpe et al.'s (2025)](https://arxiv.org/abs/2504.09042) work.